qwerteleven/qwerteleven/README.md

 ---

-## 🧭 What I Do
+## What I Do

-I currently work as a **Staff / Senior ML Engineer & Technical Lead**, designing end-to-end AI systems, guiding cross-functional teams, and taking applied research through to production deployment.
+I currently work as a ML Engineer, designing end-to-end AI systems, guiding cross-functional teams, and taking applied research through to production deployment.

 My core focus areas: